-(including a failed coup d'état in Turkey), it became starkly clear that there was need for imminent action towards efficient cooperation at EU-wide level.
-Regulation 2016/369 was enacted, primarily based on the principle of solidarity, as captured and specifically Art.
+There is an explicit mention of solidarity in the economic and monetary policy of the Union, and the basis it can provide for establishing support as, notably, Art.
+122 TFEU (ex Art.
+100 TEC) states that "the Council, on a proposal from the Commission, may decide, in a spirit of solidarity between Member States, upon the measures appropriate to the economic situation, in particular if severe difficulties arise in the supply of certain products, notably in the area of energy".
+Additionally, there are concrete provisions for financial assistance for when a Member State "is in difficulties or is seriously threatened with severe difficulties caused by natural disasters or exceptional occurrences beyond its control".
+This was for instance the case in 2015 when the total number sea arrivals to Greece from Turkey amounted to 856,723, with the United Nations High Commissioner for Refugees (UNHCR) estimating that more than 210,000 migrants reached Greece in October 2015 alone, whereas another 155,989 crossed into Greece in the first months of 2016.(27) Given this situation in Greece, who was already suffering from the protracted economic and financial crisis, and with geopolitical instability in the region (including a failed coup d'état in Turkey), it became starkly clear that there was need for imminent action towards efficient cooperation at EU-wide level.
+Regulation 2016/369 on the provision of emergency support within the Union was enacted, primarily based on the principle of solidarity, as captured and specifically Art.
 122 TFEU, para.
 1. Although the Regulation 2016/369 has its raison d'être in the humanitarian refugee crisis, its scope is much broader, rendering it applicable to any natural or man-made disaster giving rise to "severe wide-ranging humanitarian consequences" (Art.
 1, para.
-1).(32) The question that naturally arises is whether solidarity is intrinsically and solely only linked to crisis situations and, indeed, whether circumstances surrounding such crises must directly or indirectly affect the whole Union or multiple Member States given economic and geopolitical interdependencies.
-Considerable scholarly effort has been dedicated to identifying the social justice principles for institutionalising mechanisms of transnational solidarity(33-36) and in terms of semiotics, to framing and ascribing concrete meaning to European solidarity in public discourse.(37, 38) A commonality across disciplines and analyses, is the congruent assessment that institutionalised expressions of transnational solidarity in the EU have both limited solidarity outreach and entrenched conditionality.(33) Supranational policies in the context of an EU-wide effort to exhibit transnational solidarity, as for example the European Stability Mechanism (ESM) and the failed refugee quota programme, illustrate these difficulties.
-Interestingly, the approach progressively put forth as more relevant and actionable to solidarity is that of security.
-This is partially understandable considering the difficulty in reaching consensus in terms of actionable policies or even relevant institutional set-up to address a crisis or other long-standing issues.
-The extent to which this represents a practical approach to forge ahead with cohesive policies or whether it actually detracts from a unified Europe in terms of societal cohesion and resilience ought to be carefully considered.
-In the EU context, policy makers also need to distinguish between solidarity among Member States (i.e., transfers to those governments in greatest need) and transnational solidarity (i.e., granting cross-border social rights to EU citizens).(39) Transnational solidarity extends well beyond showing mutual support and respect in diplomatic exchanges, and remains the most prevalent issue in terms of balancing national vs. EU-wide interests.
-As mentioned in the introductory statements, we recall that solidarity "....entails alliance building among diverse actors; is inventive of new imaginaries; is situated in space and time and organized in multi-scalar relations" (19), while it reflects "a broad meaning of emotional and motivated readiness for mutual support".(19) These definitions help clarify the notion of solidarity vs. security and that of transnational solidarity.
+1).(28) The question that naturally arises is whether solidarity is intrinsically and solely only linked to crisis situations and, indeed, whether circumstances surrounding such crises must directly or indirectly affect the whole Union or multiple Member States given economic and geopolitical interdependencies.
+Considerable scholarly effort has been dedicated to identifying the social justice principles for institutionalising mechanisms of transnational solidarity(29-32) and in terms of semiotics, to framing and ascribing concrete meaning to European solidarity in public discourse.(33, 34) A commonality across disciplines and analyses, is the congruent assessment that institutionalised expressions of transnational solidarity in the EU have both limited solidarity outreach and entrenched conditionality.(29) Supranational policies in the context of an EU-wide effort to exhibit transnational solidarity, as for example the European Stability Mechanism (ESM) and the failed refugee quota programme, illustrate these difficulties.
+In the EU context, policy makers need to distinguish between solidarity among Member States (i.e., transfers to those governments in greatest need) and transnational solidarity (i.e., granting cross-border social rights to EU citizens).(35) Transnational solidarity extends well beyond showing mutual support and respect in diplomatic exchanges, and remains the most prevalent issue in terms of balancing national vs. EU-wide interests.

+As mentioned in the introductory statements, we recall that solidarity "....entails alliance building among diverse actors; is inventive of new imaginaries; is situated in space and time and organized in multi-scalar relations" (19), while it reflects "a broad meaning of emotional and motivated readiness for mutual support".(16) These definitions help clarify the notion of solidarity vs. security and that of transnational solidarity.